Support/FAQ for RC-Soar templates

 Using the RC-Soar templates with ELRS

-ELRS recommended configuration
+ELRS configuration

 - Packet rate: 100 Hz